cabify/gotoprom/README.md

 It doesn't replace the [official Prometheus client](https://github.com/prometheus/client_golang) but adds a wrapper on top of it.

-`gotoprom` is built for developers who like to navigate the code using their IDEs and like to use the "find usages" functionality, making refactoring and debugging easier at the code of writing slightly more verbose code.
+`gotoprom` is built for developers who like type safety, navigating the code using IDEs and using a “find usages” functionality, making refactoring and debugging easier at the cost of performance and writing slightly more verbose code.

 ## Usage